- Location Salford, UK

 - Client English Cities Fund

 This 12-storey office building is one of three Make projects at New Bailey, a vibrant mixed-use regeneration masterplan in Salford, Greater Manchester.
-Eden is a LETI Pioneer project, designed in line with the UK Green Building Council net zero carbon framework definition to champion sustainability, resource efficiency and wellbeing at every level.
+Eden is a LETI Pioneer project, designed to achieve net zero operational carbon and champion sustainability, resource efficiency and wellbeing at every level.

 We began the project by undertaking whole life and low upfront embodied carbon assessments to eliminate waste and reduce its carbon footprint.
 The scheme uses sustainable materials and incorporates enhanced ventilation in excess of the latest BCO standards, plus high-efficiency air source heat pumps that generate low-carbon heating, hot water and cooling.
 The highly insulated facade features Europe’s biggest green wall, devised to absorb air pollution, enhance biodiversity, reduce urban temperatures and provide thermal benefits.